mutairimjd/Udagram-Microservices/README.md

 ![SetupInstalltion](screenshots/SetupInstalltion.png)

 ### Setup Environment Variables
-open your bash profile to store your application variables at OS level to use them within and across applications:
+Open your bash profile to store your application variables at OS level to use them within and across applications:
 ```
 open ~/.profile
 ```

-copy and paste the bash scripts bellow with your values:
+Copy and Paste the bash scripts bellow with your values:
 ```
 export POSTGRESS_USERNAME=your postgress username;
 export POSTGRESS_PASSWORD=your postgress password;